 Once you have the basics down, paddle boarding is relatively easy.
 But, like any sport, it takes practice.

 Paddle boarding can be more difficult if paddling in windy conditions on rough water.
-But, with a bit of practice, you’ll be a pro in no time.
+But, with some practice, you’ll be a pro in no time.

 Is Paddle Boarding Harder Than Kayaking?

-Paddle boarding is a bit more challenging than kayaking because you are standing on a board, which can be unstable.
+Paddle boarding is a bit more challenging than kayaking because you are standing on an unstable board.
 Kayaking, on the other hand, you are sitting in a mostly stable boat.

 However, paddle boarding and kayaking require upper body strength and endurance to paddle for long periods.

 So, if you are looking for a water sport that is a bit more challenging, paddle boarding is the way to go.
-But, if you want something a bit more stable, kayaking might be a better option.
+But kayaking might be a better option if you want something a bit more stable.

 Is Paddle Boarding a Good Workout?

-Paddle boarding is an excellent workout because it uses all of the muscles in your body.
+Paddle boarding is an excellent workout because it uses all your body’s muscles.

 When you paddle, you use your legs to stabilize and balance yourself on the board, your core, and your upper body.

-Plus, paddle boarding is a great cardio workout because you are constantly moving.
+Paddle boarding is a great cardio workout because you constantly move.
 You can paddle as hard as you want to increase the intensity.

 Paddle boarding is a great way to get out on the water and enjoy the outdoors.
-It’s also a great workout because it incorporates all of the muscles in your body.
+It’s also a great workout because it incorporates all your body’s muscles.